 Project Business Case

-At this current state, the method used by the system to outline a student’s progress is insufficient to provide enrolment details in an intuitive manner.
-Student enrolment at TAFE is managed in most part by the lecturer who has to be trained to use proprietary tools for satisfactorily enrolling a given student into their given training plan.
-This method is too inefficient and too cryptic for students trying to enroll into TAFE which will deter potential students from the enrolment process.
+In this current state, the method used by TAFESA’s system to outline a student’s progress does not provide enrolment details in an intuitive manner.
+Student enrolment at TAFE is managed in most part by the lecturer who must be trained to use proprietary tools for satisfactorily enrolling a given student into their given training plan.
+This method is resource intensive and results in a lot of confusion for students trying to enroll into TAFE which will deter potential students from the enrolment process.

-With the SRV implementation all the information required by students and lecturers will become easily available from a single source, thus saving time and simplifying the process for keeping track of a student’s progress through his/her qualification.
-The proposed implementation should also include the ability for a student to request his/her parchment upon completion of the qualification.
+With SRV, all the information required by students and lecturers to enroll a student into any given training package will be consolidated into a single source, therefore saving the time and effort of all parties involved.
+The proposed solution also serves to simplify the process for keeping track of a student’s progress through his or her qualification by providing an easily accessible summary of all competencies completed, competencies currently being undertaken and competencies that need accomplishment.
+The proposed solution should also include the ability for a student to request his or her parchment upon completion of the qualification, as well as the ability for a lecturer to easily generate a parchment checklist for a given qualification.
+This serves to reduce the downtime between a student requesting a parchment for a completed training package and the student receiving a parchment, as well as reducing the resources needed to process a parchment application from a student therefore reducing running costs for TAFESA.

+An administrator role is to be added to the proposed solution which will allow for TAFESA’s administration staff to easily assess which students studying at TAFESA have completed his or her qualification(s) and may require a parchment.
+This functionality will vastly reduce the effort needed by administration to keep track of student progress at TAFESA.

+As the SRV project has modularity in focus, the end product will be easily implementable into other projects/systems set out by TAFESA, driving down future development costs and adding more functionality by reusing this solution.

 Assumptions

-Database has 99.9% uptime.
+The TAFESA database has at least a 99.9% uptime.

-Database is 100% accurate.
+The TAFESA database is 100% accurate and current.

-The SRV project does integrate perfectly with the larger TAFE-Buddy System.
+The SRV project may be part of a larger product in any point of time.

-No data-entry is required, but it could be implemented in future versions.
+No data entry functionality is required.

-The project focus on a single qualification (Cert IV Programming) but implement the possibility to list more.
+The project will focus on a single qualification (Cert IV Programming) but implement the possibility to list more.

 Methodology / Approach

-Declare from the outset the methodology approach that will be used to develop the product / service and remove this text.

-The product will be developed according to the guidelines of the agile methodology.
-Once completed the basic documentation required and the bare bones structure of the project is clarified to all the parts involved, the focus will shift as soon as possible to the production.
+The SRV project will adapt a Scrum approach to software development.
+Scrum involves an initial period of requirements gathering (from all stakeholders) then follows with weekly sprints for the remainder of the development period.
+The conclusion of the SRV project will include a final phase of User Acceptance testing as well as a final sign-off for the finalized product.
+Post-development will include implementation of the solution as well as any support required by the client (Dale Van Heer) as per the SLA.

-The client will be involved in the process from the get-go and will be kept involved through frequent (possibly weekly) meetings to showcase the progress and get his/her feedback.
+The client is to be involved in the development process from the beginning of the project and will be kept updated through frequent (possibly weekly) meetings to showcase the progress and receive client feedback.
+Any changes to the SRV project made as a result of this feedback will be reflected onto the development team (ITWorks) during weekly Scrum meetings.

-This way it will be possible to assure that in each phase of the development, the product will fulfill the client’s expectations without exceeding the scope identified by the development team, until the product will be deemed complete and ready to be handed to the client.

 Team Structure

-Identify the team structure and major roles and responsibilities and remove this text.